 No matter which route you pick, be sure to weigh all your options before purchasing to determine the best value for your individual schedule and needs.

-From the mainland US and Canada, some of the full-service carriers that fly to Hawaii are: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, United Airlines, and WestJet.
+From the mainland US, some of the full-service carriers that have nonstop flights to Hawaii are: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, United Airlines, and WestJet.

-Sun Country Airlines flies year-round to Honolulu from Portland, Oregon (PDX) and runs seasonal flights between Honolulu and San Francisco (SFO) and Los Angeles (LAX).
-Southwest is rolling out flights between Oakland (OAK), San Jose (SJC), Sacramento (SMF), and San Diego (SAN) and Honolulu, Kona, and Maui over the course of 2019, and travelers can connect to these routes from other cities served by Southwest.
+As far as budget airlines, Sun Country Airlines flies year-round to Honolulu from Portland, Oregon (PDX) and runs seasonal flights between Honolulu and San Francisco (SFO) and Los Angeles (LAX).

 If your final destination is Maui, Kauai, the Big Island, or any of the other smaller islands, Honolulu (HNL) is an optimal layover location.
 Honolulu’s airport serves as Hawaii’s main hub and offers regular short flights to many of the other islands at a relatively low cost.